Angela

 for the inorganic material and/or precursors of the inorganic

 material.
-This structural feature can be small in size compared to
+This structural feature can be small in size compared

 approximately 10 nm in size.

-[0043] The biotemplate can be any nanoscale biological structure,
+[0043] The biotemplate can be any nanoscale biological

-of proteins, a complex of nucleic acids (e.g., a double stranded
+example, a complex of proteins, a complex of nucleic acids

-nucleic, or a nucleic acid nanostructure), a complex of proteins
+(e.g., a double stranded nucleic, or a nucleic acid

-and nucleic acids, and the like.
+nanostructure), a complex of proteins and nucleic acids, and the

-[0044] In some cases, the biotemplate includes more than instance
+[0044] In some cases, the biotemplate includes more than

-many copies of a particular protein; a nucleic acid can include
+can include many copies of a particular protein; a nucleic acid

-of the same protein.
-The repeating structural feature can function
+include multiple monomers of the same protein.
+The repeating

-in forming the biotemplated nanomaterial, for example, by
+structural feature can function in forming the biotemplated

-providing a nucleation site for precursors of the inorganic
+nanomaterial, for example, by providing a nucleation site for

-material to be converted to nanoparticles, and/or for
+precursors of the inorganic material to be converted to

-nanoparticles of the inorganic material to bind to the
+material to bind to the biotemplate.

 [0045] In addition to structural features on the scale of